-Kevin has these key messages to help keep children safe:
+Brian has these key messages to keep children safe:

-- Fit a smoke alarm - Fitting a smoke alarm and involving the children in testing it regularly can help keep them fire-aware and provide the vital seconds you need to escape a fire in your home.
+Fit a smoke alarm - Fitting a smoke alarm and involving the children in testing it regularly can also help keep them fire-aware and - most importantly - provide the vital seconds you need to escape in an accidental house fire.
 You should have one on each level of your home and test it weekly.
 If your smoke alarm keeps going off accidentally while you are cooking, don't remove the batteries.
 Instead move the alarm or change it for one with a silencer button.

-- Keep safe in the kitchen - Make sure children know that the kitchen is not a play area - never leave younger children alone in the kitchen when you are cooking and never let them play near the oven and hob.
+Keep safe in the kitchen - Make sure children know that the kitchen is not a play area - never leave younger children alone in the kitchen when you're cooking and never let them play near the oven and hob.

-- Teach children that in the event of a fire they should follow the advice below - 'Get out, Stay out, and Call 999!'
-Don't delay for valuables, don't investigate or try to tackle the fire.
+In the event of a fire 'Get out, Stay out, Call 999!' - Don't delay for valuables, don't investigate or try to tackle the fire.
 Use a mobile, a neighbour's phone or a phone box to call 999.
 If someone needs to be rescued wait safely outside for the firefighters who have the equipment and training to do it.
 Never go back in.

 Cross roads safely - teach children how to cross the road safely